Rickmsd/namemaker/README.md

 Subtraction with the `-` and `-=` operators:  This removes any names in one NameSet (or other collection of names) from another NameSet.
 If the original NameSet had duplicate names in it, only the amount present in the subtracted NameSet will be removed.
 Pseudocode example:  `NameSet(['Jack', 'John', 'John']) - NameSet(['John', 'Jacob']) = NameSet(['Jack', 'John'])`.

 Union with the `|` and `|=` operators:  This combines two NameSets, or a NameSet and any other collection of names, but only counts duplicate names once.
 Compare to set union.
-The result will have no duplicate names.
+The result will have no duplicate names, even if the original NameSet had duplicates.

 Intersection with the `&` and `&=` operators:  This keeps only the overlapping parts of two NameSets, or a NameSet and any other collection of names.
 It's not a direct analog to set intersection because it allows for duplicate names as long as they are present in both original NameSets.
 Pseudocode example:  `NameSet(['Jack', 'John', 'John']) & NameSet(['John', 'John', 'John']) = NameSet(['John', 'John'])`.